petros-d/docs/docs/enterprise/upgrade-astronomer-patch.md

 ---
-title: "Upgrade to a Patch Version of Astronomer Enterprise"
+title: 'Upgrade to a Patch Version of Astronomer Enterprise'
-navTitle: "Upgrade to a Patch Version"
+sidebar_label: 'Upgrade to a Patch Version'
-description: "How to update your Astronomer Enterprise Platform to a new patch version."
+id: upgrade-astronomer-patch-enterprise
 ---

 ## Overview